mooxphp/moox/packages/builder/DEVLOG.md

     -   [ ] Create PrepareAppForPackagesCommand
     -   [ ] Implement package entity activation system
     -   [ ] Add package publishing workflow
+-   [ ] Move code to Core
+    -   [ ] Installer: use Abstract, Service or Traits ...
+    -   [ ] ServiceProvider: Abstract PackageTools to be able to add PanelProvider etc. to main function

 ### Ideas